Program Quality Policy

 “Innovative Programs” are programs that the college intends to deliver in a unique way and/or programs that require a rapid development process to meet emerging needs of the marketplace.

-“Program Modification” is the revitalization strategy that involves implementation of program-specific changes intended to enhance the viability and/or relevance of the program and/or resulting from provincially mandated changes.
+“Program Modification” is the revitalization strategy that involves implementation of program-specific changes intended to enhance the viability and/or relevance of the program.
+Program Modifications may result from provincially mandated changes to standards, feedback from industry or the Program Advisory Committee.

 4. Principles

-2. All Ontario college certificate, diploma, advanced diploma and graduate certificate programs offered by the College will conform to the Minister’s Binding Policy Directive Framework for Programs of Instruction, the Ontario College Quality Assurance Service Credentials Framework, college system standards, and programming principles and external accrediting bodies where applicable.
+4.2.
+All Ontario college certificate, diploma, advanced diploma and graduate certificate programs offered by the College will conform to the Minister’s Binding Policy Directive Framework for Programs of Instruction, the Ontario College Quality Assurance Service Credentials Framework, college system standards, programming principles, and external accrediting bodies where applicable.

-4. Mohawk is committed to Experiential Learning opportunities for students within each program of study.
+4.4.
+Mohawk is committed to embedding Experiential Learning opportunities for students within each program of study as per the requirements of the SMA-3.

-5. Program review is a pivotal continuous improvement strategy, enabling the College to ensure that the content and delivery of academic programs continue to be responsive, current and relevant.
+4.5.
+Comprehensive Program Review is a critical quality assurance strategy, enabling the College to ensure that the content and delivery of academic programs continue to be responsive, current, and relevant.

-6. The College is committed to regular review, restructuring, reorganization and enhancement of the academic programming complement as an essential strategy to keep pace with demographic shifts, changing employment trends, global competition and student and employer needs.
+4.6.
+The College is committed to regular review, restructuring, reorganization and enhancement of the academic programming mix as an essential strategy to keep pace with demographic shifts, changing employment trends, global competition and student and employer needs.

-7. The program closure and consolidation model integrates a process that is strategic, transparent, consultative and evidence-based.
-The goal of the process is to maintain and enhance the College’s academic strengths and financial viability, while limiting adverse effects for students and employers.
+4.7.
+The Program Suspension, Cancelation, and Re-activation Procedure integrates strategic, transparent, consultative, and evidence-based approaches into the decision-making process.
+The goal of these processes is to maintain a credential mix that enhances the College’s academic strengths and financial viability, while limiting adverse effects of such decisions on College employees, current and future students, industry partners, and employers.

 5. Accountability and Compliance